I nstori corsi d'arte

 There are also things like air-drying clay, plaster and other sculpting materials to play with!.

 Tutored painting sessions are from about 9.00am - 12 noon and 2 - 5pm.
 But everything is flexible here.
 The studio is open all day, and Pheona is always around to help you.

-Rather than have set courses each week we tailor your painting holiday to suit you and you choose exactly what you want to learn or do.
+Rather than have set courses each week your painting holiday will be organised to suit whoever is in the small group and you choose exactly what you want to learn or do.

-When you arrive we have a chat (and perhaps you have brought some photos of your work with you) and then we design an individual but flexible 'course plan' for you.
+When you arrive we have a chat (and perhaps you have brought some photos of your work with you) and then Pheona will suggest an individual but flexible 'course plan' for you.